Goritsa Grancharova: Caretaker Government Formation & Rejection

 As per the constitutional amendments, passed in December 2023, Grancharova, as Deputy Chairperson of the Chamber of Audit, was among the 9 officeholders within the civil service eligible to be selected by the President to serve as caretaker Prime Minister.

 In August 2024, following the failure of the parties within the 50th National Assembly to elect a government, speculation mounted about whether Dimitar Glavchev, the incumbent caretaker Prime Minister was going to be re-appointed or replaced by another person of the available candidates.
 Grancharova, Glavchev's nominal deputy within the Chamber of Audit, increasingly emerged as one of the favourites to replace him.

 On 9 August, President Rumen Radev officially announced that he had selected her for the position of caretaker Prime Minister, citing her political independence.
 Radev gave Grancharova 10 days to present a caretaker cabinet, so that he would be able to schedule the upcoming snap elections as early as 20 October.

 In a statement to the press shortly after her designation, she confirmed that she intended to retain certain caretaker ministers from the Glavchev Government and would immediately begin interviews with prospective ministers.

 On 19 August, Grancharova officially presented her caretaker cabinet.
 The cabinet, as anticipated, was mostly composed of Ministers from the incumbent Glavchev Cabinet, which Grancharova justified by citing the need for government continuity.
 President Radev, however, made clear that he would not sign the decree appointing the proposed caretaker cabinet due to the controversial nomination of Kalin Stoyanov for Minister of the Interior.
 Radev gave Grancharova an ultimatum to nominate another, less controversial person to the position in the next three hours.
 This offer was rejected by Grancharova who defended Kalin Stoyanov's record as Minister of Interior and claimed that Radev's proposed time frame was not adequate.
 She added that she had carried out her constitutional duties and had made every effort to form a government.

 Shortly after her caretaker cabinet was not appointed, Grancharova visited the General Prosecutors Office in order to present evidence that she had been subjected to political pressure during the caretaker government formation process, with the aim of not appointing Kalin Stoyanov.

 Post-Chamber of Audit Career

 On 6 June, 2025, Goritsa Grancharova-Kozhareva was appointed as a member of the supervisory board of the Bulgarian Development Bank.

 On 28 August, the party Yes, Bulgaria! accused the Chamber of Audit of violating the Law on Government Procurements by buying 22 unnecessary service cars; a purchase which took place during the tenure of Grancharova-Kozhareva.
-Subsequently, the parties co-leader, Ivaylo Mirchev, called for Goritsa Grancharova-Kozhareva's resignation.
+Subsequently, the parties co-leader, Ivaylo Mirchev, called for her resignation.

-Grancharova-Kozhareva denied any wrong-doing, stating the purchase of the vehicles followed standard procedure and was necessary, and promised to sue Ivaylo Mirchev for slander.
+Grancharova-Kozhareva denied any wrong-doing, stating the purchase of the vehicles followed standard procedure, and promised to sue Ivaylo Mirchev for slander.